robertu94/robertu94.github.io/content/learning/mpi.markdown

 + Read "Using Advanced MPI" by Gropp et al. is a great next step after reading "Using MPI"
 + William "Bill" Gropp also has an excelent set of lecture slides on MPI that aren't too hard to find online.
 + Read the Standard -- as far as programming system standards go, this document is remarkably easy to read.

+>

++ What features have you used from MPI?
+What aspects of MPI would simplify your distributed programs further?
+{.activity}

+# Changelog